Alternatives to Shaving Cream: They’re All Over Your House

 Shaving With Soap, Lotion, Shampoo or Conditioner

-Some other popular alternatives to shaving cream are using the normal soaps, shampoos, lotions or conditioner you’ve already got lying around.
+Some other popular alternatives to shaving cream are using normal soaps, shampoos, lotions (not shaving lotions), or conditioner you’ve already got lying around.

 These methods seem to be especially popular amongst men who shave in the shower (I wonder why?), and while they may not be the best choice for those with sensitive or overly dry skin, they can still provide you with a fairly decent shave.

-Of the three, I’d probably choose soap last if it were me unless you happen to be using a high quality face soap or a glycerin soap—otherwise, it’s likely that the soap could dry out your skin and lead to some pretty serious irritation after the shave.
+Of the three, I’d probably choose soap last as a shaving cream replacement if it were me unless you happen to be using a high-quality face soap or a glycerin soap—otherwise, it’s likely that the soap could dry out your skin and lead to some pretty serious irritation after the shave.

 Shampoo also makes a decent shaving cream alternative, as it can help to wash away dirt and grime from your face before shaving, which can in turn help prevent ingrown hairs later on.